Amazon self-publishing sounds tricky, but it’s actually one of the easiest ways to publish a book.

 - Create an Amazon Self-Publishing Account

-- Write & Format Your Amazon Book Blurb
+- Write and Format Your Amazon Book Description

 - Select Book Categories